Non-Surgical Alternatives for Knee Pain

 Knee pain is among the most prevalent musculoskeletal health issues across all age groups, significantly impacting quality of life.
 It may arise from various causes, including age-related degeneration (osteoarthritis), injuries (such as ligament tears and meniscal damage), autoimmune diseases (such as rheumatoid arthritis), or overuse syndromes.

-While surgical interventions are warranted, several cases can be effectively managed with non-surgical treatments, particularly in the early or moderate stages.
+While surgical interventions are warranted, several cases can be effectively managed with non-surgical treatment options, particularly in the early or moderate stages.
 Read ahead to understand the effective non-surgical strategies for managing knee pain.

 How Does Physiotherapy Help in Managing Knee Pain?